-Emergency Response Services (ERS) are provided through an electronic monitoring system to secure help in the event of an emergency.
-This service is to be used by ABCB service recipients members whose safety is at risk.
-The member may use a portable "help" button to allow for mobility in his/her home environment.
-The monitoring system has a 24 hour 24-hour, seven day a week monitoring capability.
-The system is connected to the member's phone and programmed to send a signal to a response center once the "help" button is activated.
-This response system helps ensure that the appropriate person(s) or service agency responds to alarm calls.
-Emergency Response Services (ERS) are provided pursuant to the Care Plan CCP.
+(ERS) are provided through an electronic monitoring system to secure help in the event of an emergency.
+This service is to be used by ABCB members whose safety is at risk.
+The memberMember may use a portable "help" button to allow for mobility in his/her home environment.
+The monitoring system has a 24-hour, seven day a week monitoring capability.
+The system is connected to the memberMember's phone and programmed to send a signal to a response center once the "help" button is activated.
+This response system helps ensure that the appropriate service agency responds to alarm calls.
+(ERS) are provided pursuant to the CCP.

-Services provided by the emergency response systems service provider include:
+Services provided by the emergency response service provider include:

-- Installation, testing and maintenance of equipment; - Training on the use of the equipment to members/caregivers and first responders; - 24-hour monitoring for alarms; - Monthly systems check, or more frequently if electrical outages, severe weather systems, etc. warrant more frequent checks;

-- Reports of member emergencies to the Care Coordinator and changes in the member's condition that may affect service delivery; - The response center must be staffed by trained professionals; and - Emergency Response Service categories consist of emergency response, emergency response high need.
+- Installation, testing and maintenance of equipment; - Training on the use of the equipment to members/caregivers and first responders; - 24-hour monitoring for alarms; - Monthly systems check, or more frequently if electrical outages, severe weather systems, etc. warrant more frequent checks; - Reports of memberMember emergencies to the Care Coordinator and changes in the memberMember's condition that may affect service delivery; - The response center must be staffed by trained professionals; and - Emergency Response Service categories consist of emergency response, emergency response high need.